dewarian/real-time-web-2021/README.md

 # Basic Chat app

-For school documentation please navigate to the [docs branch](https://github.com/dewarian/real-time-web-2021/tree/docs)
+For school documentation please navigate to the [docs branch](https://github.com/dewarian/real-time-web-2021/tree/docs).

 This project is intended to be a better version of WhatsApp.
 The reason for this is because the web app and the desktop client are incredibly annoying to use.

 Thus I would like to add Telegram functionalities and more.

+Data will be stored within a database like Google's [Firebase](firebase.com) or the Opensource variant Supabase.

 ## Future functionalities